 Check out the American Lamb Board’s spring entertaining page for lots of tips, recipes and info on your holiday lamb dish.
 There’s also a fun pin it to win it contest going on until April 28th with some great prizes!

-Love this recipe for Apricot Lamb Kebabs?
+Love this recipe for Grilled Lamb Kebabs?

 - 1/2 cup plain yogurt

 - 1/2 teaspoon oregano